-- A. Where submittals are required, comply with Section 15010 Mechanical General Provisions. - B. Submit drawings of fabricated steel supports where proposed supports are not in accordance with details on drawings, or where drawings do not detail supports.
-Submittal for acceptance is required. - C. Submittal for other than fabricated steel supports is not required.
+- A. Where submittals are required, comply with Division 01 requirements. - B. Shop Drawings: Submit drawings of fabricated steel supports where proposed supports are not in accordance with details on drawings, or where drawings do not detail supports.
+Submittal for acceptance is required. - C. Product Data: Submittal for other than fabricated steel supports is not required.
 Product data for the following shall be included in the operation and maintenance manuals.
-Submittal for acceptance is not required.
+Submittal for acceptance is not required. - 1.
+Fire and smoke stopping material.